-Also, if you’re booking last minute, call around for the best deal.
+Also, if you’re booking at the last minute, call around for the best deal.
 Often hotels will give discounted rates if they have empty rooms, especially if it’s during the slow season.

-Sometimes, you don’t need to get away physically to be on vacation.
-Learning properly to meditate can help you relax and find clarity, acceptance, and wisdom inside your daily life.
+Sometimes you don’t need to get away physically to be on vacation.
+Learning how to meditate can help you relax and find clarity, acceptance, and wisdom inside your daily life.

-And you don’t have to leave your home to have a relaxing, reflective meditative weekend.
-Turning off all electronics—particularly those that love to make noise—and drawing the shades can help you create the isolation and serenity needed to begin your journey to enlightenment.
+You don’t even have to leave your home to have a relaxing, reflective meditative weekend.
+Turning off all electronics — particularly those that love to make noise — and drawing the shades can help you create the isolation and serenity needed to begin your journey to enlightenment.